Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics

 \subsection{Comparison With Electronic Switches}

-Electronic SERDES signalling rate per wire is only 112 Gbps for a short reach.
+The electronic SERDES signaling rate per wire is only 112 Gbps for a short reach.
 Also, typical \ac{CXL} or PCIe signaling rates top out at 35 GHz/wire.
-In fact, as SERDES rates increase, the distance that those signals can reach reduces down to even a few millimeters due to the resistance and capacitance of copper wires.
-Photonics break the reach limitations of copper and with co-packaging can achieve 4 Tbps per mm of shoreline on the chip die.
+In fact, as SERDES rates increase, the distance that those signals can reach reduces to even a few millimeters due to the resistance and capacitance of copper wires.
+Photonics break the reach limitations of copper and, with co-packaging, can achieve 4 Tbps per mm of shoreline on the chip die.

 Focusing on electronic switches, Rosetta~\cite{Slingshot_latency} and Infiniband~\cite{Infiniband_latency} have a measured per hop latency of no less than approximately 200 ns.
 Emerging PCIe Gen5 switches add just 10 ns per hop~\cite{PCIe_gen5}, but only support 100 lanes per switch.
 To fully connect our disaggregated rack, we consider a two-level tree network with four hops (the top level is composed of an internal two-hop subnetwork).
-These four hops will be in addition to the 35 ns we previously evaluated for \ac{FEC} and propagation (propagation delay is comparable between copper and photonic for rack distances), since our photonic solution uses switches with negligible traversal latency.
+These four hops will be in addition to the 35 ns we previously evaluated for \ac{FEC} and propagation (propagation delay is comparable between copper and photonic for intra-rack distances), since our photonic solution uses switches with negligible traversal latency.
 Therefore, the additional latency for disaggregation in the PCIe case becomes 85 ns compared to 35 ns for our photonic architecture.
 Finally, we also consider the latency through one hop of an Anton 3 network, which is approximately 90 ns by average~\cite{Anton3}, though scaling up to match our rack size would require multiple hops.
-These latencies represent the best case for electronic packet switches because scheduler decisions or congestion can cause higher worst-case (tail) latencies that may further penalize application performance.
-This assumes that we connect only one lane per endpoint which carries 32 Gbps for PCIe Gen5 and 29 Gbps for Anton 3.
-This is multiple times less than the per-chip bandwidth of photonics our photonic architecture.
+These latencies are optimistic thus favorable for electronic switches considering that recent small-group prototypes using \ac{CXL} report a minimum of 142 ns latency~\cite{Disaggregation_pond}.
+Scheduler decisions or congestion can cause higher worst-case (tail) latencies that may further penalize application performance.
+This assumes that we connect only one lane per endpoint, which carries 32 Gbps for PCIe Gen5 and 29 Gbps for Anton 3.
+This is multiple times less than the per-chip bandwidth of our photonic architecture.